-There is a lot of misinformation about vaccinations, and about other ways to avoid the flu.
-However, research shows that vaccination is a safe, simple and effective way to prevent you from getting the flu, and from passing it on to other people.
+The influenza vaccine is a safe, simple and effective way to protect yourself and from passing it on to other people.
 We recommend it for all Nova Scotians aged 6 months and older.

 Q: Can anyone get a flu immunization from a pharmacist?